 - Apartment rental applications

 Any of these applications may result in a hard credit inquiry.
 But that’s not necessarily a bad thing.
-One or two hard credit pulls may temporarily lower your credit score by a few points, but that usually is not enough to damage your overall credit.
+One or two hard credit pulls may temporarily lower your credit score by a few points.
+Doing so usually isn’t enough to damage your overall credit.

 Soft Credit Inquiries | Hard Credit Inquiries |